-- graphical presentation of the no-fly zones - which allows members to view the areas in which there is a ban on overflight
+- Consultation of no-fly zones - which allows members to view the areas in which there is a ban on overflight

-- mission planning for BVLOS missions (Beyond Visual Line of Sight) - ability to plan missions beyond the visual capacity of the operator, using the tracking functions, and supporting the safety assessments of the proposed mission in relation to the possible interference
+- BVLOS (Beyond Visual Line of Sight) mission planning - ability to plan missions beyond the operator's line of sight, using the tracking functions and supporting the safety assessments of the proposed mission in relation to its possible interference

-- geofencing - automatic detection of the exit from the allowed mission profile, or the entry into areas not allowed
+- Geofencing - automatic detection of the exit from the planned flight zone and entry into areas not allowed

 Through these services it will become possible to fully exploit the potential of aerial drones for activities of great importance, such as infrastructure monitoring, inspections, photogrammetry, environmental surveys and many other market opportunities that follow the technological implementation of remotely piloted vehicles.